Strange World (film): Development

 Development on Strange World began in 2017, after Don Hall finished co-directing Moana (2016).
-His frequent creative partner Chris Williams was also involved the project before leaving Disney in November 2018 to direct the Netflix Animation film The Sea Beast (2022).
+His frequent creative partner Chris Williams was also involved in the project before leaving Disney in November 2018 to direct the Netflix Animation film The Sea Beast (2022).
 Hall pondered the origins of a generational family with the concept of "environmental overtones", which was described as "Indiana Jones meets National Lampoon's Vacation".
-Shortly after the announcement of Raya and the Last Dragon (2021) at the D23 Expo in August 2019, a major redone happened, with the creative leadership on the film were being swapped, while some cast members were replaced.
+Shortly after the announcement of Raya and the Last Dragon (2021) at the D23 Expo in August 2019, a major rework happened, with the creative leadership on the film were being swapped, while some cast members were replaced.
 Hall reteams with Qui Nguyen, who serves as co-director and writer.
 During a story meeting, Disney artist Burny Mattinson suggested adding a dog character for the Clades, which ultimately became the character Legend in the final film.
 Overall, the budget of Strange World was approximately between $135–180 million.